La Trobe University

 Learning outcomes

-• Demonstrate analytical, practical and technical skills in analytics and artificial intelligence an industry-based project.
+- Demonstrate analytical, practical and technical skills in analytics and artificial intelligence in an industry-based project.

-• Design, formulate and evaluate efficient data wrangling methodologies and effective data visualisations that enable insights generation and advanced analytics applications for organisational decisions.
+- Design, formulate and evaluate efficient data wrangling methodologies and compelling data visualisations that enable insights generation and advanced analytics applications for organisational decisions.

 Fees and FEE-HELP

-All costs are calculated using current rates and are based on a full-time study load of 120 CP for one year.
+All costs are calculated using current rates and are based on a full-time study load of 120 credit points for one year.

 A student’s annual fee may vary in accordance with: